 ii) selected such accounting policies and applied them consistently and made judgmentsand estimates that are reasonable and prudent to give a true and fair view of the state ofa airs of the Company at the end of the financial year and of the profit of the Companyfor the year under review;

 iii) taken proper and sufficient care for the maintenance of adequate accountingrecords in accordance with the provisions of the Companies Act 2013 for safeguarding theassets of the Company and for preventing and detecting fraud and other irregularities;

-vi) laid down internal financial controls to be followed by the Company and that suchinternal financial controls are adequate and were operating effectively.
+vi) laid down internal financial controls to be followed by the Company and that suchinternal financial control are adequate and were operating effectively.